Powered by MOMENTUM MEDIA

 New Zealand officials have heard dozens of accounts from Māori veterans during the latest stage of the Wai 2500 Military Veterans Kaupapa Inquiry in Whakatāne.

-Stage One of the inquiry specifically looks at evidence from claimants regarding a number of campaigns and operations from the 1950s to modern-day, in relation to concerns raised by Māori ex-service people and/or their whānau.
+Stage One of the inquiry specifically looked at evidence from claimants regarding a number of campaigns and operations from the 1950s to modern-day, in relation to concerns raised by Māori ex-service people and/or their whānau.

 ==============